Parking-Master/Chip/README.md

 The software is easy to set up.

 1. "Fork" this repository at the top right of this page
-2. Run this command in your terminal or CMD prompt (replace "{YourUsername}" with your name):<br>
+2. Run this command in your terminal or CMD prompt (replace "{YourUsername}" with your GitHub username):<br>
    `$ git clone https://github.com/{YourUsername}/Chip`
-3. Go into the directory via GUI or CLI
+3. Go into the directory with:<br>
+   `$ cd Chip`
-4. In the current folder, open your text editor and go to Chip.js line 83
+5. In the current folder, open your text editor and go to Chip.js line 84
-5. Change `play` in `run("play ...")` to whatever command your system uses to play audio files
+6. Change the `play` command in `run("play ...")` to whatever command your system uses to play audio files
-6. Now run this command in the same folder (for electron):
+7. Now run this command in the same folder (for electron):
    ```bash
    $ npm init -y; echo $(cat package.json | sed -r 's/echo/electron \./g') > package.json
    ```